Kofi Boahene: Honors and achievements

 In 1993, he received the Alpha Omega Alpha Medical Honors Award.
 In 1998 and 1999, he was selected as an ethnic scholar in cancer research by the American Academy of Cancer Researchers (AACR).
 At Mayo, he received a Best Teacher Recognition Award and the Distinguished Mayo Brothers Fellowship Award.
 The Distinguished Mayo Brother's Fellowship Award is an award given to only two surgeons in any given year throughout the Mayo Foundation.
 Recently, Boahene was awarded the Jack R. Anderson Prize for Scholastic Excellence for attaining the highest score in the nation on written and oral examinations administered by the American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).

 Advances in the field

 Boahene is actively involved in tissue-engineering research that is exploring ways to improve wound healing, enhance injectable tissue fillers, and generate new cartilage or bone for facial reconstruction.

 In 2003, he received an international medicine travel grant and was able to participate in his first medical mission to Mexico.
 Since then, Boahene has been on several medical mission trips to Peru and his native country, Ghana.
-"I enjoy medical missions.
-It is where you see physicians at their best... working with little, complaining the least, but accomplishing the most."